(1) The University of Western Sydney is committed to achieving equal opportunity and diversity in education and employment.

 (15) Any complaints about breaches of the Policy will be dealt with in accordance with the University's Complaints Handling and Resolution Policy.

-(17) The policy needs to be read in conjunction with the following UWS Code and policies:
+(17) The policy needs to be read in conjunction with the following University Code and policies: